sbastidasr/Notebooks/js.md

 ### Prototype

-JS uses protoypal inheritance.
+JS uses protoypyal inheritance.
 Lets say you have a constructor ```Car``` and its instance ```redCar```.
 The prototype is a field of the instance ( `redCar`) that points to another object.
+When calling a variable or function objects look up on themselves, if not available, it looks through the protototype.
 If you try to look for a key in ```redCar``` and it is not found, it will look for it in its prototype, and on the prototype's prototype.
 Until it finds it or returns undefined.
-That is why its called the *Prototype Chain*.
+That is why its called the *Prototype Chain*. *A prototype is a property that all Javascript objects have, that stores all methods that objects of that class share.*

 Technically, the actual prototype used to go up the chain is ```__proto__	``` (which is a pointer to an object) but it shouldn't be used for performance issues.
 To get the prototype, we use ```var b = Object.getPrototypeOf(a)``` .